43 Father's Day Trivia Questions [With Answers]

 Answer: Nanu Ram Jogi, a farmer from Rajasthan, India.

-Sounds invented.
-Isn’t.
+It reads like a tabloid invention.
+It checks out.
 Nanu Ram Jogi made global headlines in 2007 when his 21st child was born to his fourth wife.
 He was 90 years old at the birth.
-Jogi reportedly told reporters he intended to keep going until age 100.
+Jogi reportedly told reporters he planned to keep going until age 100.
 He died in 2018 at the age of 101.

 39. Which U.S. president publicly supported a Father’s Day observance back in 1924?
 (Hard)